Mesnage-Org/pgfinder/docs/usage.md

 ./find_pg -c config/example.yaml
 ```

-Each option in the configuration file can be over-ridden at the command line, see `pythong find_pg.py --help` for more
+Each option in the configuration file can be over-ridden at the command line, see `pythong find_pg.py --help** for more
 information.

+**FIXME** Need to make this work on M$-Windows as easily as possible, ideally avoiding the need for users to install
+virtual environments such as [Miniconda](https://docs.conda.io/en/latest/miniconda.html), to which end investigate
+packaging with [pipx](https://pypa.github.io/pipx/), although if the plan long-term is to develop a WebUI/service should
+time be spent on this?

 ## Testing